wismna/ModernKeePass/README.md

 # Features
 - Works on Windows 10, 8.1 and RT
-- Read and write support of KDBX files version 2, 3 and 4
+- Full compatibility with classic KeePass databases: read and write support of KDBX files version 2, 3 and 4
 - Open database with password and key file
 - Create new databases
 - Create new key files